Mujk/trainfck/README.md

 ------------
       ⬆️
 ```
-The pointer points on the 3 cell.
+The pointer points on the third cell.
 This byte can be increased or decreased now.
 The cell pointer and the cell value is controlled by the direction in which a train passes a station, all other operators are on the rails. \
 This interpreter uses ASCII encoding.
 Everything is saved as ASCII number.\
 Empty cells always have the value 0, which is null in ASCII.